msalemor/smart-cli-class/README.md

 - Requirements:
   - Create a setting `pkg/settings.go` singleton that reads the `./mytool.json` file with the following settings:
-    - endpoint, api_key, model, system_prompt
+    - endpoint:string, api_key:string, model:string, system_prompt:string
   - Create a structure to load these settings
   - Panic of these keys are not provided when the application starts
   - Settings should be the first item that is loaded when the application runs

 - Criteria:
   - Application should load the `./mytools.json`
-  - The application should fail if any of the json parameters are missing
+  - The application fails if any of the settings are missing
   - The application compiles and runs: `go run . -- help`

 - [Code](/2-settings)

-### 6.3 - Structures
+### 6.3 - Required sstructures

 User story - Required sstructures

-As an application, I need to make the required structure available.
+As an application, I need to make the required supporting structure available to the application.

 - Requirements:
-  - Create the following structures at pkg/types.go:
+  - Create the following structures at `pkg/types.go`:
     - Message (Role:string, Content:string)
     - Choice (Id:string, Message:Message)
     - ResponseFormat (Type string)
     - OpenAIRequest(Messages []Message, Model string, ResponseFormat ResponseFormat, Temperature float)
-    - OpenAIResponse(Choices []Choices)
+    - OpenAIResponse(Choices []Choice)
     - Command (command:string,args:[]string,explanation)
     - Commands (Commands []Command)